Our temporary home in Walthamstow has a new name as chosen by our members – The Stray Dog.

 The name – as most football fans will know – is a nod to our exile from our spiritual home, London’s oldest football ground the Old Spotted Dog, where we hope to return as soon as possible.

-The Deputy Dog, Old Racing Dog, The Lesser Spotted Dog and The Squatting Dog were in joint third place with 5% while the rest of the votes were spread out across the other 10 submissions.
+The Deputy Dog, Old Racing Dog, The Lesser Spotted Dog and The Squatting Dog were also popular choices.

 The Stray Dog is taking shape ahead of the first home friendly, on Saturday against Wanderers, after over 50 fans – and some players – took part in mass summer clean-up sessions.
 We will continue to work on it in the weeks to come.